thayral/telekinetic-benchmark/README.md

 # Benchmarking framework

-Interactive environement / dataset generator for spatial reasoning experiments, using mujoco.
+Interactive environment / dataset generator for spatial reasoning experiments, using mujoco.
 (This project is under development.
 It shifted from training environement to a benchmarking philosophy, inspired by the DeepMind paper / Kaggle competition on cognitive benchmarks)